mounikaperi/java-spring-projects/README.md

    	- The compareTo() method does not have to be consistent with equals.
     	- One way to fix that is to use a Comparator to define the sort elsewhere.

+Comparing data with a Comparator:

+	- Sometimes you want to sort an object that did not impleent Comparable, or you want to sort objects in different ways in different times.
+Suppose that we add weight to our Duck class: import java.util.ArrayList;
+  		import java.util.Collections;
+    		import java.util.Comparator;
+      		public class Duck implements Comparable<Duck> {
+			private String name;
+   			private int weight;
+      			// Assume getter, setters and Constructors are provided public String toString() { return name; }
+    			public int compareTo(Duck d) { return name.compareTo(d.name); }
+       			public static void main(String[] args) {
+	  			Comparator<Duck> byWeight = new Comparator<Duck>() {
+      					public int compare(Duck d1, Duck d2) {
+	   					return d1.getWeight()-d2.getWeight();
+	 				}
+      				};
+	  			var ducks = new ArrayList<Duck>();
+      				ducks.add(new Duck("Quack", 7));
+	  			ducks.add(new Duck("Puddles", 10));
+      				Collections.sort(ducks);
+	  			System.out.println(ducks); // [Puddles, Quack]
+      				Collections.sort(ducks, byWeight);
+	  			System.out.println(ducks); // [Quack, Puddles]
+      			}
+	 	}
+   	- Here, first notice that this program imports java.util.Comparator.
+    	- Call the attention to the fact that Comparable and Comparator are in different packages(java.lang and java.util respectively).
+     	- That means Comparable can be used without an import statement while Comparator cannot.
+      	- The Duck class itself can define only one compareTo() method.
+       	- In this case,name was chosen.
+If we want to sort by something else, we have to define that sort order outside the compareTo() method using a separate class or lambda expresson.
+	- Comparator is a functional interface since there is only one abstract method to implement.
+ 	- This means that we can rewrite the Comparator using a lambda expression as below:
+  		Comparator<Duck> byWeight= (d1, d2) -> d1.getWeight()-d2.getWeight();
+	- Alternatively, we can use a method reference and a helper method to specify that we want to sort by weight.
+ 		Comparator<Duck> byWeight = Comparator.comparing(Duck::getWeight);
+   	- In this example, Comparator.comparing() is a static interface method that creates a Comparator given a lambda expression or method reference.